BeataLiszkiewicz/DrumSet/README.md

 When used agree for history removal, this approval will be saved for the future.
 To hear sound history as a music set, user has to click play button or "p" on a keyboard.
 When user clicks on sound icon, sound will be erased from history.
+To erase icon from history with keyboard, user has to press Spacebar, then with arrows find icon that wants to delete and approve deletion with Enter key.
+To leave this mode, use has to click Spacebar once again.